calmm-js/partial.lenses/README.md

 parts of a lens composition obey lens laws, it can be that a composition taken as a whole obeys lens laws.
-The reason why this use of [`L.find`](#L-find) results in a lawful partial lens is that the lenses composed after it restrict the domain of the lens so that one cannot modify the `key`.
+The reason why this use of [`L.find`](#L-find) results in a lawful partial lens is that the lenses composed after it restrict the scope of the lens so that one cannot modify the `key`.

 #### Operations on optics